Skip to content

 Selenium is free, open-source and supports multiple browsers, operating systems and programming languages.

 The challenges of Selenium?
-It requires coding skills, it takes time to set up and maintain, it requires third party integrations to carry out many testing processes, and you can’t carry out end-to-end testing with Selenium.
+It requires coding skills, it takes time to set up and maintain, it requires third party integrations to carry out many testing processes, and with Selenium, you can’t carry out end-to-end testing.

 If you’re reading this blog post, you probably did a search for codeless automation because you, like almost every other tester out there, aren’t all that excited about coding.
 You might have some coding skills, but it’s not exactly your forté.